What we teach

 Originating in Brazil in the early 1990s from the Lambada dance, it is distinct from the original Caribbean Zouk music by focusing on body isolationship movements, and intricate upper-body techniques for the follower.

 Now that you know a lot more about different partner dances.
-Start Dancing Today!
+It’s Time To Start Dancing!

-Here is a short list of Dances we teach in our dance school in Falls Church:
+Here is a short list of Dances we teach in our dance school in Falls Church, near Arlington and Alexandria

 Argentine Tango .
 Brazilian Dances .
 Bolero.
 Cha – Cha .
 Foxtrot .
 Forro .
 Hustle .
 Jive .
 Lindy Hop .
 Mambo .
 Night Club Two Step.
 Paso Doble .
 Quickstep .
 Rumba .
 Salsa .
 Samba .
 Swing .
 Tango.
 Two-Step.
 Slow Waltz .Viennese Waltz.
 Zouk.